crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 # Motivation

 Crossbeam is based on the epoch-based memory reclamation scheme (EBR).
-In EBR, an **epoch** (think: timestamp) is maintained, and a location is mark with the current epoch when the location is unlinked.
-The unlinked location is safe to deallocate later when the epoch is advanced enough.
-As you may guess, the correctness of EBR crucially depends on the invariant on the epoch: it is advanced only when old locations unlinked in the past are no longer accessible.
+In EBR, an **epoch** (think: timestamp) is maintained, and an object is mark with the current epoch when the object is unlinked.
+The unlinked object is safe to deallocate later when the epoch is advanced enough.
+As you may guess, the correctness of EBR crucially depends on the invariant on the epoch: unlinked objects are inaccessible after two advancements.

 EBR is introduced in [Keir Fraser's PhD thesis][kfraser], and later Aaron Turon introduced it in [his blog post on Crossbeam][aturon] to the Rust community.
 Both explains EBR in details so that